pzelnip/www.codependentcodr.com/content/why-not-exact-story-point-estimates.md

 task).
 So if we estimate in time units then suddenly we have this problem of do you estimate to the level of the person who's really experienced, or to the junior person?
 A fibonacci style sequence of "bucket sizes" (like 0.25, 0.5, 1, 2, 5, etc) helps with this (if it takes the junior 9 hours, and a senior 5, then the SP estimate will likely be the same -- 1).
-(Mike Cohn, the Scrum Alliance guy, has a few blog posts on Story points to this effect, see [this](https://www.mountaingoatsoftware.com/blog/the-main-benefit-of-story-points) and [this](https://www.mountaingoatsoftware.com/blog/dont-equate-story-points-to-hours))
+(Mike Cohn, the Scrum Alliance dude, has a few blog posts on Story points to this effect, see [this](https://www.mountaingoatsoftware.com/blog/the-main-benefit-of-story-points) and [this](https://www.mountaingoatsoftware.com/blog/dont-equate-story-points-to-hours))